Queen Anne's and Kent Railroad: History

 The QA&KR was incorporated in 1856 to build a line from Centreville, or any other place in the county deemed suitable, to Fredericktown, Maryland in Cecil County to connect to the planned Sassafras River Railroad or to Elkton, Maryland to connect to the Philadelphia, Wilmington and Baltimore Railroad (PW&BR) or to the Delaware State Line to connect via a branch to the DRC.
 After being delayed by the Civil War the charter was renewed in 1864 and again in 1867.
 A route was mapped from Massey's Crossroads to a point on the Chester River near Carpenter's Island and they broke ground at Millington on February 6, 1868.

 At the same time, the DRC built a branch from their line at Townsend, Delaware to Massey's Crossroads - the Townsend Branch - where the Kent County Rail Road Company (KCRR) would also connect.
-Construction of the QA&KR fell behind schedule, and the company accused the contractor of committing fraud and colluding with their lead engineer, leading to an change in construction companies in 1870 and a lawsuit in 1872.
+Construction of the QA&KR fell behind schedule, and the company accused the contractor of committing fraud and colluding with their lead engineer, leading to a change in construction companies in 1870 and a lawsuit in 1872.

 In April of 1870, the KCRR began running trains to the Townsend Branch from Kennedyville, Maryland via Massey's Crossroads and, in June, the QA&KR began running trains from Sudlersville.
 Both company's leased the Townsend Branch from Massey's Crossroads to Townsend, though the QA&KR was a part owner of the branch.
 The QA&KR extended its line and began running trains to Price's Station in May of 1871.
 It reached Centreville on August 1, 1871 and at the time was still expected to be extended to Queenstown, Maryland creating a better connection to Baltimore.
 It was quickly doing good business shipping wood, lumber, peaches, lime, grain, passengers and other products.